Skip to main content

 Find out about heritage trees in Wellington, how to protect them, and what to do if a listed tree is affecting your property or appears unsafe.

-What are heritage trees?
+What heritage trees are

 We have assessed these trees as visually, ecologically or historically important.
 These trees strengthen Wellington City’s sense of place and contribute to the quality and diversity of the environment that makes our city unique.